Master of Science in Robotics (MSR)

 The Master of Science in Robotics program consists of 30 credit hours of graduate-level coursework.
 Choose from a Master’s thesis track or a course-based only track.
 The curriculum consists of a group of Foundational Courses in four (4) Thematic Areas, and a group of Technical Elective Courses.
-The latter are selected from an approved list of graduate courses and are designed to provide the opportunity for specialization in particular academic subareas such as control, estimation, optimization, or machine learning.
+The latter are selected from an approved list of graduate courses.
+A student pursuing the Thesis option can request to count 6 credits of Master’s Thesis towards the Technical Electives credits.

 Students interested in our full-time campus experience can complete all degree requirements below, including the optional thesis, in as little as 18 to 24 months.
 See admission requirements and application information below.